 Once you receive a job offer, be sure to evaluate the job, salary, and benefits, as well as compare it to other offers.
 Once you’ve decided which opportunity you plan to accept, you should prepare to negotiate.
-Download the Understanding Job Offers and Negotiations tipsheet(PDF) for advice on knowing the value of your skills in the marketplace, negotiating, accepting, or declining an offer.
+Check out our Career Outcomes & Salary Data page and download the Understanding Job Offers and Negotiations tipsheet(PDF) for advice on knowing the value of your skills in the marketplace, negotiating, accepting, or declining an offer.

 Can you change your mind about a job after you’ve accepted?